-Federal Direct Loans are low-interest loans from the U.S. Department of Education and are administered by Catholic University.
+Federal Direct Loans are low-interest loans from the U.S. Department of Education for students that are enrolled at least half-time and are administered by Catholic University.
 It is the U.S. Department of Education's major form of self-help aid and is available through the William D. Ford Federal Direct Loan Program.
-There are two types of Federal Direct Loans: subsidized and unsubsidized.
-The primary difference between the two loans is the point at which interest begins to accrue:

 - Unsubsidized loan interest begins to accrue at the time of disbursement.
 Borrowers can pay the accumulating interest while in school or may capitalize the interest.